deep-research/victorslibrary-gridsome/content/the-invasion-of-the-telepathic-squirrels.md

 band: Reenchantment
 authors: ["Victor Fisher", "Aaron Schreiber"]
 explicit: false
+type: Song

+description: |
-description: I have been preparing for this looming cataclysm for many years.
+  I have been preparing for this looming cataclysm for many years.

 recordings:
   - title: The Invasion of the Telepathic Squirrels